amirsharapov/aiocdp/README.md

 ### ** STATUS: UNDER DEVELOPMENT **

 This library will provide a thin, but functional wrapper around the Chrome DevTools Protocol.
-The library will be updated automatically on a regular interval to ensure that the latest version of the protocol is supported.
+Every week, a CICD pipeline will run to fetch the latest spec and regenerate the library.

 ## Inspiration